Mrian07/Proyeksi/docs/development/git-workflow/README.md

 ### Features

-New features are always added to the current `dev` branch, which is the development version of the next major or minor OpenProject version.
+New features are always added to the current `dev` branch, which is the development version of the next major or minor ProyeksiApp version.

 ### Bugs and hotfixes

-Bugfixes for one of the actively supported versions of OpenProject should be issued against the respective branch.
-For that, we maintain at least one `release/X.Y` branch for OpenProject releases X.Y.Z.
-For example, the OpenProject release branch for 11.0 would be `release/11.0` and contains all releases between `11.0.0` until `11.0.X` .
+Bugfixes for one of the actively supported versions of ProyeksiApp should be issued against the respective branch.
+For that, we maintain at least one `release/X.Y` branch for ProyeksiApp releases X.Y.Z.
+For example, the ProyeksiApp release branch for 11.0 would be `release/11.0` and contains all releases between `11.0.0` until `11.0.X` .

  A fix for the current version (called "Hotfix" and the branch ideally being named `fix/XYZ`) should target `release/*` and a fix for the former version (called "Backport" and the branch ideally being named `backport/XYZ`) should target `backport/*`.
 We will try to merge hotfixes into dev branch but if that is no trivial task, we might ask you to create another PR for that.